 Conclusion

 Carcinoid crisis is a rare but potentially life-threatening complication of Lutetium-177-Dotatate therapy, most commonly presenting as acute onset nausea/vomiting, diarrhea, flushing, and/or tachycardia.
 Neuroendocrine tumors of the midgut, high tumor burden, and presence of liver metastases are among several risk factors for developing carcinoid crisis.
 Knowledge of risk factors and prompt recognition of symptoms is essential to successful treatment, with early initiation of intravenous octreotide serving a critical step in reducing morbidity of this adverse event.

+A summary of salient references included in this review and their corresponding core relevance(s) in this review, are presented in Table 3.